 - You receive local anesthesia.

 - Your doctor removes some liver tissue.
 Risks include pain and bleeding.

 - The tissue is sent to a pathology lab for analysis to determine whether or not you have hemochromatosis.
 This test can also determine whether or not you have liver fibrosis.

 Because hemochromatosis symptoms are nonspecific, patients who are considered at risk for this disease should be screened regularly.
 This way, if the disease is present, doctors can find and treat it in its early stages.

 You should be screened if you have a first-degree relative with hereditary hemochromatosis and you are between 18 and 30 years of age.
 The risk of organ damage increases the longer it is untreated.
 The initial testing will most likely include a number of blood tests.

 Magnetic resonance imaging (MRI) of the liver can be performed to estimate the amount of iron in the liver.
-This is a noninvasive test but may be difficult for patients with fear of enclosed spaces.
+Some types of MRs can estimate the amount of liver fibrosis as well.
+This is a noninvasive test and can sometimes take the place of the liver biopsy.
+An MRI may be difficult for patients with fear of enclosed spaces.